 Residential Recycling Services

 The City of McKinney offers an automated recycling collection system and provides a blue recycling container.
-Recycling collection is on the same day as your trash collection.
-Be sure to place your recycling container at least three feet from your trash container.

 Discover More About Provided Services